Microsoft Outlook for Office 365 (Desktop or Online): Part 1

 Note: Most Office 365™ users perform the majority of their daily tasks using the desktop version of the Office software, so that is the focus of this training.
 The course material will also enable you to access and effectively utilize many web-based resources provided with your Office 365 subscription.
 This includes brief coverage of key skills for using Outlook on the Web and OneDrive®.
 Helpful notes throughout the material alert you to cases where the online version of the application may function differently from the primary, desktop version.

-This course covers the Microsoft Office Specialist Program exam objectives to help you prepare for the Outlook Associate (Office 365 and Office 2019): Exam MO-400 certification exam.
+This course may be a useful component in your preparation for the Microsoft Outlook (Microsoft 365 Apps and Office 2019): Exam MO-400 certification exam.

 This course is the first part of a two-course series that covers the skills needed to gain a foundational understanding of Outlook.